Wajoq: Wajoq under La Maddukelleng (1730–1754)

-Since Arung Palakka's death in 1696, none of his successor was as capable as him in maintaining Boné's hegemony over South Sulawesi.
+Since Arung Palakka's death in 1696, none of his successors were as capable as him in maintaining Boné's hegemony over South Sulawesi.
 This allowed Wajorese trade to flourish without much restriction.
 Interaction between Wajorese diaspora communities and their homeland intensified, and it culminated in the 1730s when the exiled Wajorese La Maddukelleng came back to South Sulawesi.
 At first, he and his followers raided several communities in the western part of the peninsula and in the islands near Makassar.
 In 1736, he assumed the leadership of Pénéki (a constituent polity of Wajoq) and got involved in a confrontation with Boné.
 Following a retaliatory invasion from Boné, many Wajorese people came to support La Maddukelleng, and he assumed the position of arung matoa (r.
 1736–1754) not long after.
 With popular support, he led Wajoq into victory over Boné.
 By mid-1737 a peace agreement had been signed, and Boné was obliged to compensate for all the losses Wajoq had suffered under the rulers of Boné since the Makassar War.
 Liberated from Boné dominance, Wajoq assumed a hegemonic position in South Sulawesi, with Wajorese record even stating that Wajoq was recognized as the leader of the Tellumpocco at the time.